 Indonesian Islands that will steal your heart

 It sounds cliche, and it’s at the top of most travel bucket lists, but Bali is an island worth visiting, so grab the opportunity as soon as you lay your hands on it.
 It’s not just the world-class beaches, with white sand and crystal clear waters, but the temples and nature as well.
-Bali has tons of hiking trails that get disappear deep in the forests.
+Bali has tons of hiking trails that disappear deep in the forests.
+Bali also has a number of luxurious resorts.
 It is the perfect romantic getaway or an exciting adventure filled with memories.

 Aside from the beaches and the hiking trails, make sure that you visit the creative side of Bali, Ubud.
 You can find handicrafts, lots of mesmerizing temples, and hear some of the local music.
 While you’re there, visit the Ubud Monkey Forest, which is a sanctuary with over 1,000 super friendly primates.